MRCIEU/CheckSumStats/README.md

 We see a very close concordance between the reported P-values and reported effect sizes.

-## Step 6.
-Combine all plots into a single report (arachidonic acid example)
+## 2.7 Combine all plots into a single report

 Let's combine all the key figures into a single report